spencerfjelstad/byte_le_royale_2021/sphinx/Truck.rst

 Name               Type                        Description
 ================  =========================== ===================
 current_node       :doc:`./Node`               The current node you are on contract_list      :doc:`./Contract` []        A list of contracts you can pick from active_contract    :doc:`./Contract` or None   The current contract you are working to complete body               :doc:`./BodyObjects`        Your current body Object.
-Default is a BaseBodyObject addons             :doc:`./AddonObjects`       Your current addon object.
+Default is a BaseBodyObject.
+Body also stores how much gas your truck has addons             :doc:`./AddonObjects`       Your current addon object.
 Default is a BaseUpgradeObject tires              int                         The TireEnum you are currently equiped with.
 Default is tire_normal.
-More at :doc:`./TireObjects` speed              int                         The speed your truck is currently traveling at renown             int                         Your score.
-The game is won by having the most renown
+More at :doc:`./TireObjects` speed              int                         The speed your truck is currently traveling at.
+Min speed is 1, max speed is 100 renown             int                         Your score.
+The game is won by having the most renown.
+Renown is gained by completing contracts
 ================  =========================== ===================

 Please note that the BaseBodyObject gives you the default max_gas attribute.
 You can't switch back to the base objects once you upgrade